 The first Veterans Day was called "Armistice Day," and on this first day of observance in 1918, several Americans lost their lives.
 We honor their stories in this feature.

 No one really knows what possessed Sgt.
-Henry Gunther to charge a German outpost near Chaumont-devant-Damvillers at 10:59 a.m. on the morning on November 11, 1918.
+Henry Gunther to charge a German outpost near Chaumont-devant-Damvillers at 10:59 a.m. on the morning of Nov.
+11, 1918.

 But Gunther ignored the orders to stop.
 He fired at the Germans and kept coming at them with his bayonet fixed.
 The Germans fired back and killed him.